rdov/rdov.github.io/accounts.md

 ---

 ## Summary
 MREST applications often have user accounts, and require [authentication]({{ "/authentication" | prepend: site.baseurl }}) for restricted resources.
-While this isn't required in all situations, there are some best practices to follow if you choose to make use of accounts.
+While this isn't needed in all situations, there are some best practices to follow if you choose to make use of accounts.

 ## Default User Schema
 The official [Flask MREST](https://bitbucket.org/deginner/flask-mrest) server comes with a default User schema, which is used in the example app.
-This default User is the simplest example of how an MREST user model could be structured.
-It has only one property which serves as the user id as well as the API key.
+This default User is the second simplest example of how an MREST user model could be structured.
+It has only two properties: username and pubhash.

 {% highlight json %}
 {
       "$schema": "http://json-schema.org/draft-04/schema#",
       "description": "model for an api user or item user", "properties": {
-        "id": {
+        "pubhash": {
-          "description": "primary key",
           "maxLength": 36,
           "type": "string"
+        },
+        "username": {
+          "maxLength": 36,
+          "type": "string"
         }
       },
       "required": [
-        "id"
+        "pubhash",
+        "username"
       ],
       "routes": {
         "/": {